Richard A. Falk: Afghanistan and Iraq wars

+U.S. intervention in Venezuela

+In January 2026, Falk wrote of "the United States attack on Venezuela on January 3".
+The violent "capture of Venezuela's head of state, Nicolás Maduro, and his wife, Cilia Flores", is "a part of a broader shift towards nihilistic geopolitics in which international law is openly subordinated to imperial management of global security", according to Falk.
+Beyond the issues of Venezuela's sovereignty and an unlawful use of force, the action indicates, he wrote, "the collapse of any remaining confidence in the capacity of the United Nations system, and particularly the permanent members of the Security Council, to restrain aggression, prevent genocide, or uphold the core legal norms they claim to defend".

-Accusations of anti-Semitism
+Accusations of antisemitism

 Cartoon image of a dog

 On June 29, 2011, a blog entry by Falk about the International Criminal Court's indictment of Muammar Gaddafi for crimes against humanity included a cartoon image of a dog with a Jewish head-covering and a sweater with the letters "USA" that was urinating on Lady Justice while it devoured bloody human bones.
 UN Watch contacted United Nations High Commissioner for Human Rights Navi Pillay regarding the cartoon.
 Falk acknowledged on July 6 that the cartoon contained "strongly anti-semitic symbolism" and apologized for posting it.
 He explained that he had thought the small markings on the dog's head represented a military helmet, not a yarmulka.
 He added that "My intention has never been to demean in any way Jews as a people despite my strong criticisms of Israeli policies, and some versions of Zionist support."

 Abraham H. Foxman of the Anti-Defamation League called on Falk to resign as UN Rapporteur for the Palestinian territories and said that the "cartoon is blatantly anti-Semitic and conveys the message that Jews and Americans care little about what is just and moral" and that "the message of hatred in this cartoon nonetheless directly contravenes the principles of the Human Rights Council and of the United Nations itself."
 The American envoy to the UN Joseph M. Torsella called the posting of the cartoon "shameful and outrageous" and "an embarrassment to the United Nations" and stated that he should resign.
 Representative Ileana Ros-Lehtinen, the chairwoman of the US House of Representatives' Committee on Foreign Affairs also called on Falk to resign.
 British Prime Minister David Cameron instructed the UK's Permanent Representative to express concerns regarding the cartoon and said that he would "continue to closely watch any further actions or comments Mr Falk may make."

 Navi Pillay acknowledged "the anti-Semitic and objectionable nature of the cartoon".
 She did not call for Falk's resignation because of his public apologies and the fact he had swiftly removed the image from his website.